 Hibernian travel to Dundee United in the League Cup on Thursday night (19:45 GMT), while St Mirren welcome Aberdeen at home in the league on Sunday afternoon (12:00).

 - 22Doyle-HayesSubstituted forGogicat 82'minutes

 - 15ReidSubstituted forMainat 62'minutes

 Second Half ends, Hibernian 2, St. Mirren 2.

-Charalampos Mavrias (Hibernian) wins a free kick on the left wing.
+Martin Boyle (Hibernian) wins a free kick in the attacking half.

 Attempt blocked.
-Adam Hammill (St. Mirren) right footed shot from the centre of the box is blocked.
+Kevin Nisbet (Hibernian) right footed shot from outside the box is blocked.
+Assisted by Scott Allan.

 Offside, St. Mirren.
 Eamonn Brophy tries a through ball, but Scott Tanser is caught offside.

 Substitution, Hibernian.
 Alexandros Gogic replaces Jake Doyle-Hayes.

 Substitution, St. Mirren.
 Kyle McAllister replaces Matthew Millar.